01taylop/space-log/README.md

 ## How to use Space Log?

-Space Log exposes a function, `spaceLog`, which can be used as a named or default export.
+Space Log exposes a function, `spaceLog`, which can be imported as a named or default export.
 Both commonJS and ESM are supported.

 The `spaceLog` function expects two arguments; config and data.